This section provides access to various datasets published by the Greenland Ice Sheet ECV project.

 The product is generated by GEUS.

-The SGLs are derived from Sentinel-2 optical data using an automated Normalised Difference Water Index (NDWI).
+The SGLs can also be derived using more traditional methodologies.
+During the first phase of the project, a prof-of-concept for a new R&D product was developed.
+It was derived from Sentinel-2 optical data using an automated Normalised Difference Water Index (NDWI).
 These products are produced for selected regions of interest, and version 1.1 is for the Sermeq Kujalleq (Jakobshavn Isbrae) hydrological catchment, as defined by Mankoff et al. 2020.
 The lake outlines are stored as standard vectorised polygons, with additional metadata stored in the attribute table.
 The detected lakes are filtered according to maximum recorded surface area and a mask of SGL basins from DEM sink filling is applied to remove false positives.

-The product is an R&D CCI+ activity and it is generated by Asiaq (Greenland).
+The product was an R&D CCI+ activity and it was generated by Asiaq (Greenland).